akaabdullahmateen/cxx-primer/chapter6/paper1.md

 - The lifetime of an object is the time during the program's execution that the object exists

 As we have seen, the body of a function is a statement block.
 As usual, the block forms a new scope in which we can define varibles.
 Parameters and variables defined inside a function body are referred to as local variables.
 They are local to that function and hide declarations of the same name made in an outer scope.

+Objects defined outside any function exists throughout the program execution.
+Such objects are created when the program starts, and are not destroyed until the program end.
+The lifetime of local variables depends on how it is defined.

+### Automatic objects

+The objects that correspond to ordinary local variables are created when the function's control passes through the variable's definition.
+They are destroyed when control passes through the end of the block in which the variable is defined.
+Objects that exist only while a block is executing are known as automatic objects.
+After execution exits a block, the value of the automatic objects created in that block are undefined.

+Parameters are automatic objects.
+Storage for the parameters is allocated when the function begins.
+Parameters are defined in the scope of the function body.
+Hence, they are destroyed when the function terminates.

+Automatic objects corresponding to the function's parameters are initialized by the arguments passed to the function.
+Automatic objects corresponding to local variables are initialized if their definition contains an initializer.
+Otherwise, they are default initialized, which means that uninitialized local variables of built-in types have undefined values.

+### Local `static` objects

+It can be useful to have a local variable whose lifetime continues across calls to the function.
+We obtain such objects by defining a local variable as `static`.
+Each local static object is initialized before the first time execution passes through the object defintion.
+Local static objects are not destroyed when a function ends; they are destroyed when the program terminates.

+Before control flows through the definition of `static` object for the first time, they are created and given an initial value of 0.
+Each call increments static object and returns its new value.
+Whenever the function is executed, the static variable already exists and has whatever value in that variable the last time the function exited.
+Thus, on the second invocation, the value of `ctr` for example will be 1 and 2 on the second call, and so on.

+If a local static variable has no explicit initializer, it is value initialized.
+Therefore, local static objects of built-in types are initialized to 0.